Thamel Kathmandu NP nepal@jagadambaholidays.com

 If you are unable to keep up with the group's pace due to fatigue or altitude, your guide will assess the situation and arrange for support, such as walking with an assistant or porter.
 In more serious cases, the guide may suggest taking rest days, adjusting the route, or, if necessary, organizing an emergency evacuation.
 The primary concern is your safety and well-being, and your guide will ensure that appropriate steps are taken to address any challenges you may face.

-On the Wild Nepal trek, you will be accompanied by a licensed trekking guide who is well-versed in the challenges of remote and rugged terrain.
-Porters are usually assigned to carry your personal luggage, typically one porter for every two trekkers, ensuring you can focus on the trek itself.
-For larger groups or more complex itineraries, assistant guides or kitchen staff may also join to assist with logistics and meal preparation.
-Your guide will have expertise in altitude sickness prevention, emergency response, and local culture, helping to make your Wild Nepal trekking experience safe, smooth, and enjoyable.
+On the Limi Valley Trek, trekkers are accompanied by a licensed trekking guide experienced in navigating remote and rugged terrain.
+The guide ensures safety, provides cultural insights, and helps with altitude acclimatization and emergency situations.
+Porters are usually provided to carry personal luggage, typically one porter for every two trekkers, allowing you to focus on the trek itself.
+For larger groups or more complex itineraries, assistant guides and kitchen staff may also join to assist with logistics and meal preparation.
+This support team ensures that your trek in the remote Limi Valley of Humla is safe, comfortable, and well-organized, providing both guidance and practical help in this isolated region of Wild Nepal.

-The lead guide for the Wild Nepal trek is a licensed professional certified by the Department of Tourism, Nepal.
-They have undergone comprehensive training through programs such as the Trekking Guide Training (TGT) offered by institutions like the Nepal Academy of Tourism and Hotel Management (NATHM) or Nepal Mountain Academy.
-This training includes modules on trekking and mountaineering safety, first aid, cultural sensitivity, and environmental awareness.
-Additionally, guides are required to have practical experience, typically involving several years of trekking in the region, and are adept at managing high-altitude conditions and emergency situations.
-Their expertise ensures a safe and enriching experience on the Wild Nepal trek.
+The lead guide for the Limi Valley Trek is a licensed professional certified by the Department of Tourism, Nepal.
+They have completed formal training programs such as the Trekking Guide Training (TGT) offered by institutions like the Nepal Academy of Tourism and Hotel Management (NATHM) or the Nepal Mountain Academy.
+Their training covers trekking and mountaineering safety, first aid, cultural sensitivity, and environmental awareness.
+In addition to formal training, lead guides have practical experience, often accumulated over several years of trekking in remote regions of Nepal.
+They are skilled in managing high-altitude conditions, emergencies, and logistical challenges, ensuring a safe, smooth, and enriching trekking experience in the Limi Valley of Humla.

 Guided treks in Nepal usually cost $30–$100 USD per day in non-restricted areas, depending on the level of service, while prices in restricted areas are higher and vary by region, permits, and services booked.
 Tipping is customary, with around $10 USD per day per trekker being standard, typically split 40% to the guide and 60% among the porters; if more than two porters are hired, the 60% is divided proportionally according to their workload and responsibilities.